 Mark Roman | December 22, 2017 | Personal Injury

 A spinal cord injury (SCI) occurs when the protection surrounding your cord is damaged.
 Trauma, from a violent motor vehicle accident or a vicious sports injury, can cause this damage, which can result in the loss of the ability to send and receive messages from the brain to the body’s system that controls sensory and motor function.

 An incomplete spinal cord injury means that the ability of the spinal cord to communicate with the brain is not completely lost.
 Usually, some sensation is possible below the level of the injury.
 Others may be able to move some muscles below the site of the injury, with the extent of control dependent on the severity of the injury.

 On the other hand, a complete spinal cord injury is a total lack of sensory and motor function below the level of the injury, thus it may lead to paralysis.
 In the days after a spinal cord injury, the symptoms between complete and incomplete are almost indistinguishable, but over time, small differences will begin to emerge.

-Contact the Personal Injury Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Clearwater Personal Injury Law Firm of Roman Austin Personal Injury Lawyers for Help Today